JosephCottam/PythonSIAM2015/README.md

 Open the installer and go through the default installation to install VirtualBox on your computer.

-If you have trouble installing, at this point, please use the below links and follow along in a web browser.
+If you have trouble installing, at this point, please use the above links and follow along in a web browser.